 - Worldwide, around 83,400 people were estimated to have died from laryngeal cancer in 2012, with mortality rates varying across the world.

-- 7 in 10 (70%) men diagnosed with laryngeal cancer in England and Wales survive their disease for five years or more (2010-11).
+- Between 28% and 67% of people diagnosed with head and neck cancers in England survive their disease for five years or more (2009-13).

-- Almost 9 in 10 (86%) men diagnosed with laryngeal cancer in England and Wales survive their disease for one year or more (2010-11).
+- Between 61% and 86% of people diagnosed with head and neck cancers in England survive their disease for one year or more (2009-13).